Copyright 1999-2004,2007 by Thomas E. Dickey

 What platforms does it run on?

-Vile should build properly on any Unix platform (or similar such as Linux, Cygwin and BeOS), using the auto-configure script to check for required system features.
+Vile should build properly on any Unix platform (or similar such as Linux, Cygwin, QNX and BeOS), using the auto-configure script to check for required system features.
 The configure script is normally Unix-specific (because it uses a variety of shell commands such as sed), but can be regenerated for some other environments such as OS/2 EMX.

-Specialized build scripts and I/O drivers are also provided for non-Unix platforms: VMS, Win32 (console and GUI using Visual C++), DJGPP.
+Specialized build scripts and I/O drivers are also provided for non-Unix platforms:

 Known/Frequent problems